thenewboston-blockchain/Bank/README.md

 Follow the steps below to set up the project on your environment.
 If you run into any problems, feel free to leave a GitHub Issue or reach out to any of our communities above.
+(RECOMMENDED: see `INSTALL.rst` for detailed step-by-step setup for Debian-based distributions)

 ## Local Development (Docker edition)